devNegative-asm/Fhidwfe-Language/readme.txt

 This is not a functional language at all though, so be warned.
 This software is provided as-is.
 This compiler is does not come with any warranty, implied or otherwise.

-Assembling requires tniasm, so go download that first.
+Assembling for z80 requires tniasm, so go download that first.

-This is the source code for the compiler.
-Currently it only compiles to z80. to to run in on a terminal, I've included a z80 emulator with unique IO functionality.
-To use the compiler, build it into a jar then run java -jar comp.jar "main.fwf" "outputfile"
+To use the compiler, build it into a jar then run java -jar comp.jar "main.fwf" "outputfile" architecture heap_size

+architecture may be any of
+1. WINx64:
+2. TI83pz80:
+3. z80Emulator:
+4. LINx64

 Compiler modes:
  x86,
- x64: Generates a file .asm which can be linked with bootstrap.C and assembled with MASM Ti83+Z80: Generates a files outputfile.asm (assembly) and outputfile.prc (preprocessed). outputfile.prc can be assembled by tniasm.
+ x64: Generates a file .asm which can be linked with bootstrap.c and assembled with MASM / NASM Ti83+Z80: Generates a files outputfile.asm (assembly) and outputfile.prc (preprocessed). outputfile.prc can be assembled by tniasm.
 The resulting file will run on a Ti83+
  emuZ80: Z80 emulated in Java, with support for command line & file IO operations.